Mobile Homes and Caravan Sites

 You can transfer your caravan site licence to another person by making an application to us and paying a fee.

-We are working to make this facility available online and you can contact the Health and Housing Team on 01785 619000 or email housingstandards@staffordbc.gov.uk.
+If you have any questions you can contact the Housing Standards Team on 01785 619000 or email housingstandards@staffordbc.gov.uk.

 What if I am worried about how a site is being managed?